 There are plenty of tavernas and restaurants offering all kinds of dishes.
 We went to another hidden gem known for its spectacular fish dishes.
 There we tasted flavorful salads, shrimp, horta, a special seafood medley and a specialty of the house, fresh stuffed sardines.
 Sue fell in love with the seafood medley and asked the owner for the recipe – which he gladly provided.
 The hospitality and joy shared among the locals is infectious.
 We practically danced home, which was a good way to work off all that food.

 While we didn’t make it out to the nightclubs, there are plenty of places to party the night away.
 You can dance or listen to live music, share small plates or desserts, or quaff some wine and cocktails at lots of spots that stay open late.
 We’ll just have to get back for the late night fun next time!

 Athens Has So Much To Offer

 This article barely scratches the surface of all that Athens has to offer.
-Explore street art and graffiti, taste the many wines of Greece, listen to live music, discover the history, learn to Greek dance, take a bike ride through the city streets and so much more.
+Greece has so many ways to soak in the culture.
+Explore street art and graffiti, taste the many wines, listen to live music, discover the history, learn to Greek dance, take a bike ride through the city streets and so much more.
 You can even take some interesting side trips just for the day or longer if you like.
 Sail or take a cruise to nearby islands.
 Take a train ride up to the hills for fantastic views.
 Visit the many museums and the ruins of an ancient civilization that make Athens a city like none other.

 In Athens You can see the past and the present come together in one of the most stimulating and diverse metropolitan areas of the world.
 And whether you want to figure it out on your own or have some help from knowledgeable experts like those at RealGreece.com who can save you time and ensure a wonderful visit, now is definitely the time to visit Greece and get a taste of authentic delicious Athens food that will leave you wanting more.